Skip to content

 This rule applies as much to building careers as it does to navigation.

 Search LinkedIn for project managers working in companies you’d want to work for one day.
 Trace their career path.
-What sort of roles did they have prior to becoming project managers?
+What sort of roles did they have before becoming project managers?
 What was their educational background?
 What skills have they listed on their public profiles?

-You’ll find that a lot of DPMs specialize in a particular digital domain - marketing, design, or development - and work their way up to managerial roles.
+You’ll find that a lot of DPMs specialize in a particular digital domain, like marketing, design, or development, and then work their way up to managerial roles.

 3. Get Certified